ArnaoutLab/sentropy/README.md

 ## S-entropy with multiple measures and viewpoint parameters

-To get results for multiple `q` (e.g. 0, 1, and ∞), multiple measures (e.g. alpha and beta), and/or both levels (overall and subset), pass a list-like object to the relevant argument; `sentropy()` returns an object with relevant values.
+To get results for multiple `q` (e.g. 0, 1, and ∞), multiple measures (e.g. alpha and beta), and/or both levels (overall and subset), pass a list-like object to the relevant argument; `sentropy()` returns an object with relevant values:
 ```
 from sentropy import sentropy
 import numpy as np